pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 :widths: 20,5,50

 Dependency management,✅,Poetry helps you add dependencies to your `pyproject.toml` metadata. _NOTE: currently Poetry adds dependencies using an approach that is slightly out of alignment with current Python peps - however there is a plan to fix this in an upcoming release._ Allows you to organize dependencies in groups: docs; package; tests.
-Dependency pinning,✖✅ ,Poetry offers dependency pinning however it's default approach can be problematic for some packages.
+Dependency pinning,✅ ,Poetry offers dependency pinning however it's default approach can be problematic for some packages.
 Read below for more.
 Select your environment manager of choice (conda; venv; etc),✅ , Poetry allows you to either use its simple environment management tool or select the environment manager that you want to use for managing your package.
 [Read more about its built in environment management options](https://python-poetry.org/docs/basic-usage/#using-your-virtual-environment).
-Publish to PyPI and test PyPI,✅,Poetry supports publishing to both test PyPI and PyPI Version Control based versioning,✅ , The plugin (Poetry dynamic versioning)[https://github.com/mtkennerly/poetry-dynamic-versioning] supports versioning using git tags with Poetry.
+Publish to PyPI and test PyPI,✅,Poetry supports publishing to both test PyPI and PyPI Version Control based versioning,✅ , The plugin [Poetry dynamic versioning](https://github.com/mtkennerly/poetry-dynamic-versioning) supports versioning using git tags with Poetry.
 Version bumping, ✅ , Poetry supports you bumping the version of your package using standard semantic version terms patch; minor; major
 Follows current packaging standards,✖✅,Poetry does not quite support current packaging standards for adding metadata to the **pyproject.toml** file but plans to fix this in an upcoming release.
-Install your package in editable mode,✅,Poetry supports installing your package in editable mode using `--editable` Build your sdist and wheel distributions,✅,
+Install your package in editable mode,✅,Poetry supports installing your package in editable mode using `--editable` Build your sdist and wheel distributions,✅,Poetry will build your sdist and wheel distributions using `poetry build`
 ```

 <!-- TODO: update this given responses here: https://github.com/python-poetry/poetry/discussions/7525 -->